 This information has been disclosed only for the purpose of publicly announcing the issuance of debt securities by Nomura Research Institute and not for the purpose of soliciting investment or engaging in any other similar activities.

-An eligible green project will be selected with the involvement of the Environmental Promotion Division based on the perspective of the effect of environmental improvement, and the status of allocation of funds and the effect of environmental improvement of the project will be reported in the ESG Data Book annually until the bonds are redeemed.
+Our Finance Division and the Sustainability Promotion Division will continue to consider eligible green projects across the organization, in accordance with the Green Bond Framework, and based on the criteria of effects of environmental improvement.
+After the determination is made, the status of allocation of funds and the effect of environmental improvement of the project will be reported in the ESG Data Book every year until the bonds are redeemed.

 - CASBEE (Comprehensive Assessment System for Built Environment Efficiency) S Rank

 - DBJ Green Building certification 5 stars*